Supporting the creation of curious minds through CSI

 Motivation is key for developing curious minds, and as children are naturally inclined to take interest in one thing over another a teacher can use this to their advantage.
 Having a reading scheme in the class which has a wide variety of fiction and non-fiction readers is not only an effective way to teach reading (curriculum goal) but will also inspire curiosity around what is being read (growth mindset goal).

 Some children like reading about things while others like reading stories.
 Catering for both is a winning strategy.
 One can buy a reading series which brings interests together and develops curiosity further.
 For example, the Flying Start reading series utilises paired reading where a fiction book is paired with a non-fiction book.
 The teachers can then introduce the story book to some children and the book about the stuff to others.
 The children will be engaged and once done they will realise the stuff they have read about and the story their friend read are interlinked and will gladly swap books to read some more.
 Where does the salamander in my book come from?
 How does the salamander in your book save the princess?
 Friend, may I read your book next?
 Collaboration and curiosity achieved.

-Engaging young minds can change the world – therefore developing school teaching resource programs can help change the world.
-When you have the opportunity to invest in education do not overlook the simple, yet profoundly important, solution of buying readers, atlases and problem-solving boxes.
-The future problem solvers, creatives and activists depend on your support.
+Engaging young minds can change the world and so developing school teaching resource programs can help change the world.
+So when you have the opportunity to invest in education do not overlook the simple, yet profoundly important, solution of buying readers, atlases and problem solving boxes.
+The future problem solvers and creatives and activists depend on your support.